 Day 5 – Mock call to prepare the new employee to handle challenging situations

 4. Leverage microlearning to drive onboarding engagement

 Microlearning on mobile is a power-packed strategy that helps enhance frontline onboarding.
 You can effortlessly engage the busy frontline employees through small nuggets of information.

 Flashcards in multiple languages can help capture the attention of your distributed workforce.
 For instance, you have frontline employees in different cities, so you can present the content and assessment in their preferred languages and drive engagement during onboarding.

 5. Touch base and follow-up frequently

 Regular check-in is crucial to make the frontline onboarding process successful.
 It is important to follow up frequently and analyze to find out how much knowledge the employees are absorbing through the onboarding sessions.
 Based on the analysis, you can create a drip journey to bridge the skill gaps.

-A strong onboarding process can boost productivity and improve retention.
+A strong onboarding process can boost productivity and reduce employee turnover.
 Hence focus on building a strong onboarding process using the right platform.
 With an advanced frontline enablement solution, you can effortlessly build an onboarding journey and track the progress to take real-time action.